Throughout your life, you or someone you know likely has had a bad experience with a food that leads them to believe they have a food allergy.

 Food intolerance in our bodies can (potentially) slowly disappear over time.
 This often provides hope for patients that they may be able to one day eat the specific food again with decreased issues.

-This is also part of the balancing act that is food intolerance.
+This is also part of the balancing act of food intolerance.
 You may discover you can tolerate certain amounts of food without undesirable symptoms.
-Finding a limit that works for you will be key as you live with this food intolerance.
+Finding a limit that works for you will be key if you desire to keep eating the food.